iptch/g-collection-fe/README.md

 7. Log in to the app using your ipt account.
 8. Code away!

+## State management

+This project uses [NgRx](https://ngrx.io/) for state management.
+Install the extension [Redux DevTools](https://github.com/reduxjs/redux-devtools/) for your browser of choice to debug the app's state changes.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.